 RFA is performed at Mass General in Boston and at the Mass General/North Shore Center for Outpatient Care in Danvers, MA.

-What other Ablation Procedures are Available?
 The Mass General Barrett's Esophagus Treatment Center also performs cryotherapy, an FDA-approved ablation procedure that uses cold temperatures to destroy diseased tissue.

 Presently, there are no studies comparing the efficacy of RFA with cryotherapy to treat dysplasia due to Barrett's esophagus.
 A number of factors go into deciding which form of ablation is recommended for an individual patient.
 These include anatomic factors, co-existing medical conditions and patient preference.
 Some patients who are treated with one form of therapy may be transitioned to the other form of ablation based upon tolerance, side effects and effectiveness of the treatment.